-- A. Students shall successfully demonstrate proficiency in the following subject areas to provide them real-world relevant skills that will develop skills and support their success in participating in society, thriving in the twenty-first (21st) century economy, and in securing their own financial security. - Civics beginning with the Class of 2027. - Computer Science beginning with the Class of 2027. - 3.
+- A. Students shall successfully demonstrate proficiency in the following subject areas to provide them real-world relevant skills that will develop skills and support their success in participating in society, thriving in the twenty-first (21st) century economy, and in securing their own financial security. - 1.
+Civics beginning with the Class of 2028. - Computer Science beginning with the Class of 2028. - 3.
 Financial Literacy beginning with the Class of 2024. - B. RIDE will engage stakeholders to adopt standards for each proficiency requirement which will include standards, assessments, and resources to support effective implementation.
-LEAs are recommended to explore the use of flex credits to meet the credit requirements enumerated in §§ 2.3.2(A) through (C).
+LEAs are recommended to explore the use of flex credits to meet the credit requirements enumerated in §§ 2.3.2(A)(1) (3) of this Part.